YouTube stars paid to sell cheating

 It added that there was a disclaimer on the EduBirdie site which suggested that the work it provided should only be used as a sample or a reference.

-A YouTube spokesman told the BBC: "YouTube creators may include paid endorsements as part of their content only if the product or service they are endorsing complies with our advertising policies."
+A YouTube spokesman told the BBC: "YouTube creators may include paid endorsements as part of their content only if the product or service they are endorsing complies with our advertising policies.
+We do not allow ads for essay writing and so paid promotions of these services will be removed when we discover them."

 They added: "We will be working with creators going forward so they better understand that in video promotions must not promote dishonest activity."